cobudget/ampersand-modal-view/README.md

 * `title`, the title of the modal.
 Set in a `h1`.
 Used as the aria label.
 * `description`, sets a description for screenreaders.
 Used as the aria description
 * `close`, allows you to change the screenreader label for the close button.
+* `bodyView`, any object following the Ampersand view conventions.
+The body of the modal.
-* `contentView`, any object following the Ampersand view conventions.
-The content of the modal.
+* `footerView`, any object following the Ampersand view conventions.
+The footer of the modal.

 ### open in `modalView.openIn(container)`